Wednesday, January 28, 2009

 I would dance until Mr. Nielson came home.

-The children would rush outside and ask for rides on his
+the children would rush outside and

 Life in AZ was a treat.
 The sounds, smells, neighbors,